SOFTowaha/Mozilla-Science-Events/Events/Getting Started With Git at MU/Event Note.md

 ####Event Photos: [Flickr]()
 ####Event Outcome:

-* Participants knew about Mozilla Science and Open Science ;
+* Participants could know about Mozilla Science and Open Science ;
-* They learned about Git!=Github ;
+* They learned Git!=Github ;
 * They were inspired to use Git for future projects;
+* We talked about next Mozilla Science Event;